fabiobobbio/senior/README.md

 - /api/TreeGroups/1 => Delete the registered treeGroups with id sent as parameter
 - /api/Harvest/1 => Delete the registered harvest with id sent as parameter
 - /api/Trees/1 => Delete the registered trees with id sent as parameter

+##### Testes com

+- Some tests will not be performed if the database is turned off, taking into account the test of routes with access to it.